 How to set up a YouTube ad campaign

 01. Select the type of video ad from the options shown below.
-As a beginner, you’ll probably want to start with a Video Reach campaign.
+You’ll probably want to start with a Video Reach campaign as a beginner.

-02. Choose your bidding strategy and daily spend.
+02. Choose your bidding strategy and daily spending.

 03. Select which dates your ad will run.

 04. Choose where you want your ads to show up – in the search results only, all across YouTube, or all across the YouTube Display Network with Google video partners.

 05. Select the countries where you’d like to display the ad and the language.
 You can target worldwide (suitable for eCommerce and other more prominent brands) or focus solely on Australia.

 06. Determine your brand safety guidelines.
 This will affect which videos your ads appear next to or play on.